Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Loss Function Construction

+Now, we expand our discussions on the design choices with respect to the unbalanced Sinkhorn divergence used in this work:

-\textbf{Why Wasserstein-based Divergence?} We employ an Optimal Transport (Wasserstein-based) loss function rather than classical divergences because standard metrics fail to capture the geometric properties of the support.
-Point-wise metrics like MSE assume unimodal noise distributions and tend to blur predictions in high-uncertainty regions.
-Likelihood-based objectives (such as KL divergence used in Variational Autoencoders) suffer from vanishing gradients when the support of the model distribution and the data distribution do not overlap \citep{villani2008optimal,wang2025optimal}.
-In contrast, Optimal Transport provides meaningful gradients even when supports are disjoint by measuring the work required to transport mass, ensuring robust learning signals throughout the optimization process.
+\paragraph{Why Wasserstein-based Divergence?} We employ an Optimal Transport (Wasserstein-based) loss rather than classical divergences because standard metrics do not fully capture the geometry of distributional support.
+Point-wise metrics such as MSE focus on entry-wise fidelity and can blur predictions in high-uncertainty regions, while likelihood-based divergences such as KL may suffer from vanishing or ill-defined gradients when the model and data distributions have weakly overlapping supports~\citep{wang2025optimal,villani2008optimal}.
+In contrast, OT compares distributions through the cost of transporting mass, providing meaningful learning signals even when supports are disjoint.

-\textbf{Why Sinkhorn Divergence?} While the Wasserstein geometry is ideal, computing the exact Wasserstein distance involves solving a network flow linear program, which has super-cubic complexity $O(n^3 \log n)$ and is non-differentiable.
-This prohibits its use in the inner loop of a deep learning framework.
-To resolve this, we utilize the Sinkhorn Divergence.
-By adding entropic regularization, the problem becomes strictly convex and solvable in $O(n^2)$ time \cite{villani2008optimal, wang2025sinkhorn}.
-Crucially, the Sinkhorn Divergence is smooth and differentiable, allowing for stable backpropagation of gradients to the generator parameters $\boldsymbol{\theta}$.
+\paragraph{Why Sinkhorn Divergence?} While Wasserstein geometry is desirable, computing the exact Wasserstein distance requires solving a network-flow linear program with super-cubic complexity, e.g., $O(n^3\log n)$, whose optimal value is generally non-smooth with respect to the imputed samples $\widehat{\boldsymbol{X}}^{(i)}$ and therefore with respect to the imputer parameters $\boldsymbol{\theta}$.
+This makes exact Wasserstein distance difficult to use inside the inner loop of a deep learning framework.
+We therefore use Sinkhorn divergence as a smooth Wasserstein-based surrogate.
+With entropic regularization, the transport problem becomes strongly convex in the transport plan and can be solved efficiently by Sinkhorn iterations with $O(n^2)$ cost per iteration~\citep{villani2008optimal,wang2025sinkhorn}.
+Crucially, the resulting objective is differentiable and GPU-parallelizable, allowing stable backpropagation to the imputer parameters $\boldsymbol{\theta}$.

+In principle, one could work with the exact Wasserstein distance and obtain gradients or subgradients through Lagrangian, adjoint-sensitivity, or envelope-theorem arguments by differentiating through the optimal plan or dual potentials \citep{border2015miscellaneous}.
+However, this does not remove the minimax structure of our distributionally robust formulation in \cref{eq:dri-objective}, which still necessitate our alternating update in Algorithm~\ref{alg:dro_training}.
+Moreover, because exact Wasserstein distance is the value of a linear program, the optimizer may be non-unique and the active transport plan can change abruptly as $\boldsymbol{\theta}$ varies.
+The resulting derivative is therefore generally a subgradient of a non-smooth value function, which can be unstable and costly when repeatedly used in the inner loop.

+For these reasons, Sinkhorn divergence provides a more practical choice for our setting: it preserves the geometric alignment benefits of OT while yielding smooth, stable, and scalable gradients.
+We further use the unbalanced version to relax strict mass conservation, which is important when systematic missingness induces support mismatch between the observed empirical distribution and the true data-generating process.